Kartones/finished-games/README.md

 ## Roadmap

-Note that the second MVP means a radical departure from the current one, so a release tag will be created before embarking in the second phase (it can be useful as a "django starter kit").
+Note that the second MVP means a radical departure from the current one, so, if tackling it, a release tag will be created before embarking in the second phase (it can be useful as a "django starter kit").

-**Warning**: Until reaching MVP 1.1 "ready" state, all code, UI and DB schemas are subject to change.
+**Warning**: Until reaching end of MVP 1.1, all code, UI and DB schemas are subject to change.
 Then upon starting MVP 2 until its "ready" state again, expect heavy changes and no guaranteed backwards compatibility.

 ### ☑️  MVP 1